 On Tuesday, the national arm of the Canadian Union of Public Employees passed a motion asking vice-president Fred Hahn to resign.

-On Wednesday, Ford called Hahn a “disgusting human being” at an unrelated news conference – while praising one of his ministers for recent criticism of Hahn over the Israel-Hamas conflict– and asked union members to vote him out.
+His response came after Ontario Premier Doug Ford called Hahn a “disgusting human being” at an unrelated news conference on Wednesday – while praising one of his ministers for recent criticism of Hahn over the Israel-Hamas war – and asked union members to vote him out.

-CUPE says it will not take advice from Ford, who they claim is a “union hating” premier, but demanded Hahn’s resignation because he reposted “a deeply problematic video” that violates its equality policy.
+CUPE has said it will not take advice from Ford, who they claim is a “union hating” premier, but demanded Hahn’s resignation because he reposted “a deeply problematic video” that violates its equality policy.

-Hahn, who has served as CUPE Ontario president since 2010 and was re-elected earlier this year, has not responded to requests for comment.
+Hahn has also served as CUPE Ontario president since 2010 and was re-elected earlier this year.

 He recently apologized for posting an altered video on social media that shows an athlete with a Star of David tattoo diving into a pool, at which point an explosion occurs, and what follows appears to be the aftermath of a missile strike with injured children being whisked away.

-Hahn said in a Facebook post after he deleted the video that he was trying to suggest that allowing Israeli athletes to compete in the recent Paris Olympics while banning the Russian Federation was a “double standard.”
+Hahn said in a Facebook post earlier this week, after he deleted the altered video, that he was trying to suggest that allowing Israeli athletes to compete in the recent Paris Olympics while banning the Russian Federation was a “double standard.”

 “My intent was never to associate Jewish people with the violence enacted by the state of Israel,” he wrote.
 “It remains my strongly held view that it is a terrible mistake, and antisemitic, to conflate abhorrent actions by the state of Israel with Jewish humanity or identity.”